 Court proceedings are quite formal.
 It is important to understand what is expected of you and how to conduct yourself.

 Judges will decide a case based on the law and the facts before them.
-They will consider precedent when interpreting laws and determine whether the burden of proof has been met.
+They will consider decisions from other cases when interpreting laws and determine whether the burden of proof has been met.
 They may also award costs.

 A judgment is not usually the last step of a civil trial.
-In some cases an application to set aside the judgment or appeal the matter may be filed.
-In other cases steps may be required to enforce the judgment.
+In some cases, an application to set aside the judgment or appeal the matter may be filed.
+In other cases, steps may be required to enforce the judgment.